DFE-Digital/get-help-with-tech/app/views/landing_pages/edtech_demonstrator_programme.md

 ## About the programme

-The EdTech Demonstrator programme provides schools and colleges free peer-to-peer support on effective use of technology in education.
+The EdTech Demonstrator programme provides schools and colleges with free peer-to-peer support on effective use of technology in education.

 The Demonstrators are schools and colleges who have significant experience and